Apply to the Ph.D. Program

 Curriculum Vitae or Resume

-Non-native speakers of English must have obtained a minimum score of 600 (paper), 250 (computer), or 100 (iBT) on the TOEFL test.
+Non-native speakers of English must have obtained a minimum score of 600 (paper), 250 (computer), or 90 (iBT) on the TOEFL test.
+For more information such as TOEFL scores for TA, please see this file .

 Students must be accepted by both the Department of Linguistics and the Graduate School.